 Class numbers are found under in Albert under the "Click here to learn more:" class details for each class.
 Class numbers change each semester so make sure you are looking at courses under the correct term.
 Class numbers are not available on the Study Away website course listings.
 For an example of where to find the class number in the Albert course search see this course search screenshot (PDF).

-All students must register for full time status 12 - 18 points per semester while studying at a Global Academic Center.
+Students must register for full time status (12-18 credits) at the NYU Study Away site.
+This DOES NOT include enrollment in local university courses and/or remote-taught/online courses (if available at the site).
 At most sites this means registering for three to four courses.
 Visiting students should also check with their home school for minimum requirements as some schools require students to take a minimum amount of courses.

 If you are interested in taking over 18 points please visit the Policies and Procedures page.